JoanZorovich/JoanZorovich/README.md

 I´m a electronic engineer - fullstack developer.
 I love :heart: science and technology because through them I know how the world works and I can improve people's lives :family: through technology.

-Some technologies I enjoy working with include ReactJS, JavaScript, React.js - Redux and Node.js.
+Some technologies I enjoy working with include ReactJS, JavaScript, React.js - Redux, PostgreSQL, Sequelize and Node.js.

 - Knowledge in: